johnwcowan/r7rs-work/CoreSexps.md

 ## Introduction

-This specifies a variant of both S-expressions and ASN.1 Basic Encoding Rules that express Lisp-like datatypes It also arranges for there to be just one encoding for each datum represented, although the textual rules don't quite correspond to any Lisp syntax, and the binary rules don't conform to either ASN.1 Canonical Encoding Rules or ASN.1 Distinguished Encoding Rules.
+This specifies a variant of both S-expressions and ASN.1 Basic Encoding Rules that express Lisp-like datatypes.
+It also arranges for there to be just one encoding for each datum represented, although the textual rules don't quite correspond to any Lisp syntax, and the binary rules don't conform to either ASN.1 Canonical Encoding Rules or ASN.1 Distinguished Encoding Rules.
-The encoding specified here attempts to maintain a balance between ease and efficiency of both reading and writing.
+The encodings specified here attempt to provide extensibility and maintain a balance between ease and efficiency of both reading and writing.

 ## Issues